 PV power output in the UK is typically 5 times greater in June than in December.
 We do not yet have batteries that are cheap enough to store energy between seasons, so PV is unlikely to completely cover a home's heating, but it can make a significant contribution to the daytime running costs.

 PV can be mounted to rails on top of the roof.
 This helps to ensure that the array is free of shade and has good airflow over it.
-They can also be embedded into the roof structure, in a plastic tray.
-Roof integrated solar is now cheaper than slates and typically generates over £1000 per year in savings, although care must be taken to avoid the plastic degrading in the sunshine.
+They can also be embedded into the roof structure, sat in a plastic tray.
+Roof integrated solar is now cheaper than slates and typically generates over £1000 per year in savings, although a long-term maintenance plan would consider the timeframe that the plastic degrades in the sunshine.

 The PV panels produce DC electricity which needs to be converted into AC electricity by way of an inverter.
 Once converted, this energy can then be used to power appliances in your home or exported back into the National Grid.
 It is more cost effective to size an array for home demand than for export, because export rates (the amount you get paid for selling electricity back to the grid) are much lower than import rates (the amount you pay for the electricity you import).